schneidernicholas/CS314-Guides/React/file-structure.md

 `Functionality` goes in `src/utils`
 `Test` goes in `test`

 So, we would end up with a new or edited component in `src/components` that has a `<Button>`, which `onClick` calls a function from a file in `src/utils` you either added to or created for this purpose to have something processed, then handles the result of that.

-Additionally, before making a pull request, we would make test cases to get branch coverage for any components or new functionalities we added in any files.
+Before making a pull request, we would make test cases to get branch coverage for any components or new functionalities we added in any files.
 We would make these in the `test` directory corresponding to the file structure and file names, except instead of `.js` the file is named `.test.js`.

 What determines if you create a new component or add to an existing one depends on what you are adding.
 If it is a simple button you are adding to a menu, then it likely does not need it's own component.
 However, if it's a search bar with a results area, it may need multiple components added.
 The same goes for whether or not you add to an existing util or create a new one.
 If the functionality you are adding pertains to places for example, add to the existing `utils/places.js` file.
 On the other hand, if it's something not currently covered by any util file category, you may need to create a new one, such as one for saving or uploading files.